The nation was already on the economic brink before COVID-19 hit.

-While Argentina’s stimlus package represents a smaller share of its economy than in other countries in our sample, the country has implemented a generous policy targeting debt relief related to COVID-19, keeping its score near the median.
+While the country’s stimulus package represents a smaller share of its economy than those of other countries in our sample, Argentina has implemented a generous policy targeting debt relief related to COVID-19, keeping its score relatively strong.

 - Financial stimulus as share of GDP 6%